jkohrt7/README-Generator/README.md

 ## Description
 README Generator is a node.js program for creating professional READMEs through the command line.
 By providing a simple, consistent structure as well as links & badges for your license of choice, it helps reduce the amount of time you need to spend on a READMEs for your repos.

+This README was generated using the program, so if you like what you see, read on!

 ## Contents
 - [Installation](#installation)
 - [Usage](#usage)